 - Foundation.
 The Foundation layer provides the conceptual underpinnings of the DA tool kit.
 This includes the DA Mindset; foundational concepts from agile, lean, and serial/traditional ways of working (WoW); people-oriented issues such as roles, responsibilities, and teaming structures; and of course how to choose your WoW.

 - Disciplined DevOps.
 Disciplined DevOps is the streamlining of IT solution development and IT operations activities, and supporting enterprise-IT activities, to provide more effective outcomes to an organization.

 - Value Streams.
+The value streams layer encompasses the capabilities required to provide value streams to your customers.
 A value stream is the set of actions that take place to add value to a customer from the initial request through realization of value by the customer.
-A value stream begins and ends with a customer.
+A value stream begins, ends, and hopefully continues with a customer.
 The value stream begins with the initial concept, moves through various stages for one or more development teams, and on through final delivery and support.
 It’s not enough to be innovative in ideas if these ideas can’t be realized in the marketplace or in the company.
 DA FLEX is the glue that ties an organization’s strategies in that it visualizes what an effective value stream looks like, enabling you to make decisions for improving each part of the organization within the context of the whole.